Cauda equina syndrome claims

 - Where the patient was not referred to a surgeon in time

 What conditions can result from cauda equina syndrome if medical professionals are negligent?

 Ideally, surgical intervention should be performed within 12 to 48 hours of the onset of symptoms to provide the maximum potential improvement of motor and sensory dysfunction.

 However, if there are delays, it can result in long-term, or even permanent, conditions for the patient.
 Such conditions include:

 - Loss of feeling in the legs and feet

 - Irreversible bladder, bowel or sexual dysfunction

-If you believe you have a claim, it’s important that you seek advice from a lawyer who specialises in medical negligence cases as soon as possible, as there are time limits in place in England, Scotland and Wales.
-Generally, a claim should be made within three years from the date you or a loved one suffered as a result of medical negligence.
-However, there may be exceptions.
-To read more about the time limits of making a claim, please read our or our .
+If you believe you have a cauda equina syndrome claim, it’s important that you seek advice from a solicitor who specialises in medical negligence cases as soon as possible, as there are time limits in place in England, Scotland and Wales.

 I cannot recommend Slater and Gordon enough, throughout the entire period of the case, all the staff have been both very professional, and supportive.
 Mr Q (medical negligence client)